-BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on the M8 westbound carriageway and on slip.
-The works will consist of carriageway resurfacing and reinstatement of road markings for a length of 0.8km (approximately 1.04ha) on the M8 westbound carriageway and on slip.
+BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on the M80 carriageway.
+The works will consist of a surface course inlay across the scheme length with smaller sections requiring the replacement of binder material, or the replacement of binder and base material and the reinstatement of road markings for a length of 1779m (1.88ha).